zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 In order to grow our github actions that meant splitting the monolithic workflow that was responsible for everything into multiple, sub-workflows with one purpose each.
 Luckily, github actions got us coverd.

-`Reusable workflows` are a way to use full-fledged workflows as jobs within an overarching workflow.
+'Reusable workflows' are a way to use full-fledged workflows as jobs within an overarching workflow.
 In our case this means we have one CI workflow that calls the linting, unit test and integration test workflows respectively.
 This enables us to use any combination of these sub-workflows but also trigger them separately.
 What this also gives us is perfect encapsulation of each separate job.
 Now our linting dependencies do not interfere with the integrations that we must install for our integration tests.
-This also allows us more fine-grained control over the runners, python versions and other peripheral configurations that can now be done at the level of each `reusable workflow`.
+This also allows us more fine-grained control over the runners, python versions and other peripheral configurations that can now be done at the level of each 'reusable workflow'.

-Here's an excerpt from our `ci.yml` file.
+Here's an excerpt from our 'ci.yml' file.
 Within the jobs section, we simply give each step in the job a name and call the corresponding reusable workflow.
 Within these reusable workflows themselves we just need to make sure to add `workflow_call` to the list of triggers under `on:`.

-`.github/workflows/lint.yml`
+'.github/workflows/lint.yml'
 ```yaml
 name: Integration Test the Examples